-Conventional (as distinct from avant garde) recorder technique seeks to control three main variables: tone, intonation (tuning) and articulation (the way in which notes are joined together or separated).
-Aspects of these matters are addressed in the pages accessible via the menu on the right hand side of this page, some in considerable detail.
-Also found there are links to resources concerning the special problems encountered by bass recorder players, health issues and, for the more advanced player, historical methods and treatises.
+Conventional (as distinct from extended) recorder technique seeks to control three main variables: tone (timbre), tuning (intonation) and articulation (the way in which notes are joined together or separated).
+Aspects of these matters are addressed in the pages accessible via the menu on the right-hand side of this page, some in considerable detail.
+Also found there are links to resources concerning the special problems encountered by bass recorder players, health issues and, for more advanced players, historical methods and treatises.

-The methods listed immediately below by Brian Blood, Walter van Hauwe, Gudrun Heyens Hugh Orr and Anthony Rowland-Jones are especially recommended for adult beginners.
+The methods listed immediately below by Brian Blood, Walter van Hauwe, Gudrun Heyens, Hans-Martin Linde, Hugh Orr and Anthony Rowland-Jones are especially recommended for adult beginners.

 The special problems and techniques encountered in consort and ensemble playing are addressed by Bart Spanhove (2000).